About

 I have been a professional photojournalist and photography editor for over 34 years, working for 5 different newspaper companies, including USA TODAY for 17 years, covering stories all over the world and throughout the U.S. I started Jud McCrehin Photography in 2007.

-Yes, I’m the only photographer at Jud McCrehin Photography LLC.
+Yes, I’m the only photographer at JMP.

 How far do you travel?